fapulito/devvit-ocrdocs/README.md

    - Click the "Launch App" button to open the full-screen interface
    - You'll see the main interface with a modern dark gradient background:
      - **Header**: Dark glassmorphic header with a blue-purple gradient document icon, "Document Manager" title, and your username displayed on the right (e.g., "Hello, username!")
-     - **Navigation tabs**: "Upload Document" and "My Documents" tabs with blue highlight indicator for the active tab
+     - **Navigation tabs**: "Setup", "Upload Document", and "My Documents" tabs with blue highlight indicator for the active tab
-     - **Footer**: Dark footer with links to Devvit Docs, r/Devvit, and Discord community
+     - **Footer**: Dark footer with clickable links to Devvit Docs, r/Devvit, and Discord community
+   - The app opens to the **Setup** tab by default for first-time configuration

+**2. Configure API Key (Setup Tab - First Time Only)**
+   - On first launch, you'll see the **Setup** tab with a dark glassmorphic card
+   - The card displays:
+     - **Heading**: "Configure Gemini API Key"
+     - **Description**: Instructions with a clickable link to Google AI Studio
+     - **Password input field**: For entering your API key (masked for security)
+     - **Configure button**: Blue button that shows "Configuring..." while processing
+   - Get your free Gemini API key at https://aistudio.google.com/app/apikey
+   - Enter the API key in the password field
+   - Click "Configure API Key" to store it securely in Redis
+   - **Success feedback**: Green success message appears: "API key configured successfully!
+AI analysis is now enabled."
+   - **Additional info**: Blue info box confirms the key is stored and ready to use
+   - The key is stored per-post in Redis and persists across sessions
+   - You only need to do this once per Reddit post
+   - After setup, switch to the "Upload Document" tab to start uploading

-**2. Upload a Document (Upload Document Tab)**
+**3. Upload a Document (Upload Document Tab)**
-   - The "Upload Document" tab is selected by default when you open the app
+   - Click the "Upload Document" tab in the navigation
    - You'll see a dark glassmorphic card with "Document Upload" heading and a subtitle: "Select an image or PDF file to upload and manage."
    - **Mobile users**: A yellow warning banner appears on mobile devices stating "⚠️ File uploads may not work on mobile due to Reddit app restrictions.
 Please use desktop for uploading."
    - **Tap the dashed border area** labeled "Tap to select a file" to open your device's file picker